Accessibility for Knowledge Management: Section 508 and WCAGEstimated Reading Time: 3 Minutes

 The fine points that include in Section 508 and WCAG are listed below.

-- WCAG 2.0 developed by W3C, a set of guidelines accepted internationally for web accessibility
+- WCAG 2.0 developed by W3C, is a set of guidelines accepted internationally for web accessibility

 - Applicable to the USA Only